Guilouz/Flsun-S1-T1/Open Source/T1 & T1 Pro/README.md

 - **Can I update when a new firmware is available?**

-    - Yes it is possible but the exploit will have to be redone (provided it is not fixed in future updates, I added an exit door just in case).
+    - Yes it is possible but the exploit will have to be redone (provided it is not patched in future updates, I added an exit door just in case).

 - **If I'm not comfortable with Linux, should I do this?**